The Only Digital Transformation Definition You Need

 Digital transformation as a catalyst to improve digital business processes

 The purpose of digital transformation is not just to be digital, it’s for companies to be stronger, more competitive, and resilient.
 Digital tools open up unlimited potential for how we design processes, shape strategies, and improve the bottom line.

 WalkMe’s digital transformation survey of over 550 tech executives outlined some of the barriers that occur when trying to integrate digital transformation with business operations.
 When technology is fully adopted, operating within a digital space is more fluid and data-based.

 Why the digital transformation definition changed

-The digital transformation definition went through a major change in the last ten years.
+The digital transformation definition went through a major change in the last decade.
 It was once a term that only concerned IT.
-The IT department would put a system in place, and that tool would operate of the periphery of business as usual.
+The IT department would put a system in place, and that tool would operate on the periphery of business as usual.
 But today, technology is being used to capture and understand huge amounts of data, automate processes, streamline departments, and open up opportunities never seen before.

 Digital transformation is not an isolated event, rather it requires strong leadership, a robust digital strategy and the right digital adoption tools to